Create ERD from SQL Script

 Generate ERD from SQL DDL Script

-If you want to create an ERD from SQL, you can use the Smart Parser sidebar for this purpose.
+If you want to create an ER diagram from SQL query, you can use the Smart Parser sidebar for this purpose.
 (The sidebar can be displayed from the ribbon - VIew tab/ Window group/ Sidebars drop-down button/ Smart Parser).
 It is very easy to use the sidebar - just switch the Language drop-down to SQL DDL, paste a SQL script to the large text area (that covers most of the sidebar), and click on the Parse button.

 The results (entities, relationships), which were extracted from the given SQL script, will be displayed in the list in the bottom part of the sidebar.
 You can insert only a selected item from the list using the Insert button or you can insert all the resolved elements using Insert All button.

-The first procedure is suitable for a quick script conversion.
+The procedure described in the previous section is suitable for a quick script conversion.
 If you want to convert several SQL scripts to ERD, it is better to use the Source Code reverse engineering feature.
-You can access it from the ribbon - Process tab / Reverse Engineering group / Source Code button.
+It parses multiple SQL DDL scripts to ER diagrams.
+You can access the feature from the ribbon - Process tab / Reverse Engineering group / Source Code button.

 If you want to extract model and diagrams from your relational database or its part you can do it using the Database Reverse Engineering tool.
 It is available from the ribbon - Process tab / Reverse Engineering group / Database button.
 It shows the Import Database dialog, where you can specify the data source and connection string of the desired database.